 Although breast cancer is the most common form of cancer in women, many women don't know that early detection is just as important in preventing the second most common cancer — colorectal cancer.

 According to the Centers for Disease Control and Prevention (CDC), colorectal cancer is the second leading cause of cancer-related deaths in the United States.
-Unfortunately, 60 percent of people in the U.S. are not receiving recommended screenings.
+Unfortunately, many people in the U.S. are not receiving recommended screenings.

 "We recommend that all women receive colorectal cancer screenings at age 50," says Dr. Christine Eros, a physician with Sharp Community Medical Group.
 "Screenings include a flexible sigmoidoscopy every six years, a colonoscopy every 10 years, and yearly fecal blood or immunochemical tests, which are generally part of your annual physical."